dbernhard-0x7CD/dphpc/README.md

 make bin/snitch_cluster.vlt
 ```

-## Install riscv compiler (if you install the environment yourself)
+## Install riscv compiler (if you install the environment yourself and do not want to use docker)

 First define `$RISCV` to point to the directory you want to have the toolchain installed to.